 I am over forty and have recently considered wearing headbands and other hair accessories because my hair is so short.
-A little history… I cut my relaxed hair off and decided to go natural and not chemically straighten my hair anymore.
+A little history – I cut my relaxed hair off and decided to go natural and not chemically straighten my hair anymore.
 However, this process is proving to be difficult because I am currently at an awkward growth stage and want to use some hair accessories.

-I’ve been following your blog and saw one post where you talked about headbands for women over 40 and said we should not wear floral or bow headbands.
+I’ve heard women over 40 and should not wear headbands.
 Mind you, I am not talking about huge hair accessories, just something to wear to get me through the current awkward stage.
-So, if not flowers or bows, what would you suggest? – Thanks, HeatherLisa Q.
+What do you think? – Thanks, Heather Q.

 - A casual headband ( typically a brighter color) usually says “preppy.”
 Make sure your outfit is also casual to work with this look.

 - Anything with a traditional bow is very tricky and in most cases are not age-appropriate

 - Scarves tied as headbands are an excellent way to keep your hair back and will give you a boho-chic vibe